lbain/lucybain/source/blog/2015/05-02-css-box-model.md

 Well, exactly as above, using `box-sizing: border-box` or `box-sizing: content-box` depending on your need.

-While it's possible to set `box-sizing` per element (as I did in my examples) this is usually very confusing.
+While it’s possible to set `box-sizing` per element (as I did in my examples) this is usually very confusing.
 If each element could be one way or another you wouldn't know what widths to set on things until you checked which box model they used.
 Therefore it’s recommended to set `box-sizing` on all your elements with `* { box-sizing: YOUR_DECISION_HERE; }`.

 ## Which one should I use?